 HTC Vive PC specifications

 As well as have strange error messages pop up during setup, we had many crashes during gameplay.
 It's a weird feeling too, as it's like the world just goes blank while you're in the middle of something.

 It could be our PC but considering we exceed the recommended spec for HTC Vive it can't be the hardware surely.
 We have the aforementioned Nvidia GeForce GTX 1080 graphics card, Intel Core i7-4790K processor running at 4GHz and 16GB of RAM.
 We're running 64-bit Windows 10 but doesn't everything these days with multi-core processors the norm?

 Crashing wasn't something we ever expected.

-It's worth noting that these are early days for the HTC Vive and much of the software is updated regularly, but the tutorial will be the first port of call for all newbies, and it crashing often would leave many of them with a poor first VR experience.
+It's worth noting that these are still early days for the HTC Vive and much of the software is updated regularly.

-We did find a workaround that seemed to do the job.
+We also found a workaround that seemed to do the job.
 We downloaded the beta version of SteamVR instead of the one installed with the setup software.
 That didn't crash at all.
 It also required firmware on the controllers to be updated, so is a more advanced version of the software (although might have some flaky features we haven't encountered yet thanks to being in beta).

 To download and try it for yourself, head into your games section on Steam, right click SteamVR in your software list and select properties.
-The last tab is labelled "Betas" and in there you will find a drop down menu where you can select "beta - Steam VR Beat Update".
-Once selcted and confirmed, it downloaded a new version of SteamVR which worked for us.
+The last tab is labelled "Betas" and in there you will find a drop down menu where you can select "beta - Steam VR Beta Update".
+Once selected and confirmed, it downloaded a new version of SteamVR which worked for us.